-Rules: General Information: Entries should be typed and then attached to a piece of colored card stock or colored poster board (limit the size of the poster board or card stock to 14 inches x 22 inches or smaller).
+Rules: Entries should be typed and then attached to a piece of colored card stock or colored poster board (limit the size of the poster board or card stock to 14 inches x 22 inches or smaller).
 You may use the front and back of the poster board.
+Page reference in classes 01-06 can be found in My Financial Future Youth Notebook-Beginner.
+Page references in classes 08-11 can be found in My Financial Future Youth Notebook-Advanced.